 Many tools, like Microsoft Word, have built-in features that help with creating accessible and well-composed documents.

 This self-guided tutorial focuses on Microsoft Word 2013 and later.

-Please review the following seven tasks.
+Please review the following eight tasks.
 Each item will open in a new window/tab, allowing you to review the item’s content without losing this page.
 Close the item’s tab to return to this page and move on to the next item in the list.

 - Read What is Accessibility?

 - Review Making Word Documents Accessible.

 - View Microsoft’s Word Accessibility resources, comprised of videos and step by step instructions.

 - (Optional) Review Accessible Math for Documents and Presentations.

 - Review Converting Word Documents to Accessible PDFs.

 - Enroll in the Accessibility Self-Guided Tutorials site.